nigelaukland/s3-astrofy-cv/src/content/blog/lambda.md

 heroImage: "/AWS-Lambda.png"
 ---

+_Note: Lambda URLs are offline to manage costs_

 AWS manages the provisioning of the compute and runtime environment, supporting node, python and other runtimes.
 In this simple example I have used lambda to provide the latest Bitcoin price to the user when accessing the page:

 🔗 https://lambda.nigelaukland.com